fnunnari/deeva/VotingPlatform/README_set_up_dev_server.md

 In the project folder `deeva`, where the `manage.py` file is located, run in order:
   * `python manage.py makemigrations`
   * `python manage.py migrate`

+Also, every time you alter the DJango tables, you must re-issue the `makemigrations`.
+Finally, every time you pull from git and someone else altered the tables, you must re-issue `migrate`

 ## Ceate a django-root user